israel-oye/israel-oye/README.md

 ### 👋 Hi, I’m @israel-oye
-- 👀 I’m interested in ...Back-end web development and Python in general
+- 👀 I’m interested in ...Back-end (and front end 👀) web development and Python in general.
-- 🌱 I’m a Python web developer
+- 🌱 I’m a Web developer
-- 💞️ I’m looking to collaborate on ...future projects be it about back-end development, APIs or anything really.
-I'm looking forward to anything
+- 💞️ I’m looking to collaborate on ...future projects be it about back-end development, APIs or discussing web technology.
+I'm looking forward to learning as much as I can
-- 📫 How to reach me ...ioyeboade@gmail.com
+- 📫 How to reach me ...pelumioyeboade7@gmail.com
 - [My Stack](https://stackshare.io/israel-oye/my-stack)

 ![israel-oye's Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=israel-oye&theme=vue-dark&show_icons=true&hide_border=true&layout=compact)